Turn off your phone and be mindful each morning

 What is the first thing you do when you wake up?
 Let me guess: check your phone?

-I’m not the first person (nor will I be the last!) to write about the issues we have with technology today.
+I’m not the first person (nor will I be the last) to write about our technology issues today.

 We’re currently living in a world where we’re connected 24/7.
 Sure, technology has made our lives easier in some ways, but it’s also been a huge disruptor.